More efficient local governments for inclusive and peaceful development

 Lead executing agency: Palestinian Ministry of Local Government

-In accordance with the principles of good governance, the programme supports the partner authorities in modernising their administrations, introducing transparent financial management and improving the quality of their service provision.
-The programme trains elected local officials and employees of civil organisations to contribute to local policy planning- and decision-making processes, and to carry out joint initiatives.
-In this way the programme supports local reform processes and strengthens the participation of citizens in the political process.
+In line with the needs for peace and security in the Palestinian territories, the project supports the partner municipalities in modernising their administrations, improving their strategic development planning, introducing transparent financial management and improving the quality of their services.
+A further priority is increasing public accountability and institutionalising effective citizen participation – especially of frequently overlooked groups such as young people, women and those with disabilities.
+The project also trains local elected officials and staff of civil society organisations to cooperate in local political planning and decision-making, and to implement joint initiatives.
+In this way, the project supports local reform processes and strengthens confidence in the government.

-- During the 2017/2018 period, the programme assisted in the preparation of participatory strategic municipal development plans in all Palestinian towns and cities.
-They were progressively extended to include village communities.
-Local non-governmental organisations, private sector associations and other civil organisations – particularly representatives of women’s organisations – were actively involved in discussing and defining development priorities and measures.
+- Municipal development and public investment are based on a reformed guideline for strategic municipal development and investment plans.
+With support from the project, participatory strategic community development plans have been developed in all Palestinian town and city communities and the majority of village communities.
+Local non-governmental organisations, private sector associations and other civil organisations – in particular, representatives of women’s and youth organisations – were involved in the discussion and definition of development priorities and measures.